Global CucinaGlobal Cucina

 1. 1

 To make the baked St. Joseph's zeppole, first prepare the pastry cream: in a saucepan, pour in the milk and cream, flavor with the grated lemon zest, and heat until just boiling.
-In a separate bowl, combine the egg yolks and sugar.
+In a separate bowl, combine the egg yolks and sugar and whisk until creamy.

 2. 2

-Work with a whisk 4 until you obtain a creamy mixture, then add the cornstarch and mix again.
-At this point, pour the hot milk into the bowl with the egg yolk mixture and immediately mix with the whisk to prevent lumps from forming.
+Add the cornstarch and mix again.
+At this point, gradually pour the hot milk into the bowl with the egg yolk mixture while continuously mixing to prevent lumps from forming.

 3. 3

-Transfer the mixture to the saucepan and cook over low heat, stirring constantly, until it reaches a thick and creamy consistency.
+Transfer the mixture back to the saucepan and cook over low heat, stirring constantly, until it reaches a thick and creamy consistency.
+Place the pastry cream in a shallow dish, cover with plastic wrap, and let it cool at room temperature then in the refrigerator.

 4. 4